PatrickBaus/line_injector/README.md

 About
 -----

-The root folder contains the KiCAD files and the bill of materials, while the gerber files can be found in the [/gerber](gerber/) folder.
+The root folder contains the KiCAD files, while the gerber files can be found in the [/gerber](gerber/) folder, the bill of materials in the [/bom](bom/) folder.

 Related Repositories
 --------------------